gsooter/Youtube_image_search/README.md

 This project allows you to search a YouTube video for specific frames with natural language search terms.
 Feel free to use any video and any search term.
 With a higher "N" the video will run faster, but might skip peices you require.

-Here is a link to a [Medium](https://medium.com/@garrett.sooter/using-natural-language-queries-to-search-videos-and-applications-21f7154303c2) article which will explain this in further detail:
+Here is a link to a [Medium](https://medium.com/@garrett.sooter/using-natural-language-queries-to-search-videos-and-applications-21f7154303c2) article which will explain this in further detail

 In this repo you will find a PPT presentaiton which will give an overview of the project and its application.